-Her assertion that having choice — to study art — supersedes any premise of market driving the number of places/coursesraises the legally-enshrined requirement of equality of opportunity.
-A civilised society is one that seeks for higher education to be more widely available to all those who wish to participate, regardless of whether there is an economic case for their doing so.
-And in the neo-liberalist culture of nowadays, notions of self-determination and self-employment is an underpinning philosophy.
+Her assertion that having choice — to study art — supersedes the premise of market driving the number of places/courses and raises the legally-enshrined requirement of equality of opportunity.
+A civilised society seeks for higher education to be more widely available to all who wish to participate, regardless of any economic case for doing so.
+And equally, in contemporary neo-liberalist culture, the notion of self-determination (including through self-employment) is an underpinning philosophy.

 Numbers of artists

-The 1977 unpublished Gulbenkian Enquiry into the concluded there were at least 20,000 “professional artists” in Britain.
+The Gulbenkian Enquiry into the Economic Status of Visual Artists concluded there were at least 20,000 “professional artists” in Britain.

-If there were around 20,000 artists in 1977 — and these would have been fine artists painters, sculptors rather than the more broadly-based definitions we now have of visual arts practitioners — what were their ‘labour markets’?
-Second careers such as teaching provided the main subsidy.
-“Many artists are very poor and live on state benefits, but many are not poor and some are very well off”.
+These artists would have been fine artists painters, sculptors rather than the more broadly-based definitions we now have of visual arts practitioners.
+In terms of their ‘labour markets’, although secondary careers such as teaching provided the main subsidy “[m]any artists are very poor and live on state benefits, but many are not poor and some are very well off”.

-Artists who gained their recognition from publicly-subsidised gallery exhibitions generally earned less than those who operated within commercial galleries, who enjoyed higher level of sales income.
+Artists who gained recognition from publicly-subsidised gallery exhibitions generally earned less than those who operated within commercial galleries, who enjoyed higher level of sales income.
 Income from grants made a very small contribution to overall earnings.
-Many artists ‘signed on’ – with all that this entailed.
+Many artists ‘signed on’ for unemployment benefit – with all that this entailed.
 In 1977, none of this ‘market evidence’ seemed to prevent growth in those joining the arts profession.

-The impact of the interference of the state on arts and arts markets is something I will come back to later.
-It was estimated that in the mid 80s the annual value of UK art sales was £40 million – this would be the equivalent to £101m nowadays.
+It was estimated that in the mid 80s the annual value of UK art sales was £40 million – this would be the equivalent to £101m in 2015.
 However, it is said to be more like £3.08 billion (thirty times larger).
 So could there be any correlation between this vastly increased figure and growth in the number of artists whose endeavours underpin the art world?

-When in 1987⁄88 I was conducting my feasibility study for the National Visual Arts Information Project, I noted the expected growth in student numbers through development of part-time and specific courses.
-“Polytechnics expected 7 – 10% growth in student numbers over the next three years….many full-time courses are now shadowed by 5‑year part-time BA courses.
-There is an also an increase in MA courses…”
+When conducting the feasibility study for the National Visual Arts Information Project in 1987 – 88, I noted the expected growth in student numbers through development of part-time and specific courses.
+“Polytechnics expected 7 – 10% growth in student numbers over the next three years…. many full-time courses are now shadowed by 5‑year part-time BA courses.
+There is an also an increase in MA courses…” My study was designed predominantly to make the case for a new kind of of arts mediation mechanism which enabled artists to be at the centre of the engagement and interface whilst earning direct income from sales and commissions and from image-based IP.

-In 2006 and in the midst of the ‘better’ years of Labour, an Inquiry was set up to examine the markets for art (and thus calculations were made of the numbers of practitioners).
-Evidence from a‑n and VAGA to this Culture Media and Sport assessed the number of artists to be “between 40−60,000”.
+In 2006 and in the midst of the ‘better’ years of Labour, an Inquiry was set up to examine the markets for art and calculations were made of the numbers of practitioners.
+Evidence from a‑n and VAGA to the Culture Media and Sport department assessed the number of artists to be “between 40−60,000”.
 Although the Census definition “artists, graphic designers and commercial artists” was deemed too broad and woolly to be useful, there didn’t seem to be huge enthusiasm for arriving at an accurate definitive number.
 Did this matter?
 And if so, to whom?
-How for example did HEIs address and quantify for their students the potential for what they now call “employability and entrepreneurship”?

-According to a‑n’s continuous monitoring of data, in 1998 some £2m worth of work was openly offered to artists.
-As a 2009 adjusted value, that would equate to £3.7m.
-However by 2007, the figure on offer was actually £27m (more than seven times larger), suggesting that the growth in the volume of artists was at that point well catered for by substantially increased budgets and fees on offer.
-The Morris Hargreaves report (2004) indicated an enormous potential to enhance sales of contemporary art to ‘new purchasers and collectors’ – if only the ‘art world’ would forego the traditional frameworks that filter “supply” and control the “demand” and thus have the effect of maintaining the poor/rich balance for artists.
+According to a‑n’s continuous data monitoring, £2m worth of work was openly offered to artists in 1998, equating to £3.7m as a 2009 adjusted value.
+However the actual figure was actually £27m in 2007 — ie more than seven times larger -, suggesting that growth in volume of artists was at that point well catered for by the substantially increased budgets and fees on offer.
+A Morris Hargreaves report (2004) indicated an enormous potential to enhance sales of contemporary art to ‘new purchasers and collectors’ – if only the ‘art world’ would forego the traditional frameworks which by filtering “supply” and controlling “demand” have the effect of maintaining the poor/rich balance for artists.

 - England: 20,000−22,000